This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Neurotoxic Venom and Its Effects

-You’ve seen how fast the black mamba moves, but its venom is even quicker.
+You’ve seen the black mamba’s speed, but its neurotoxic venom works even faster.

 Aggressive Defense Mechanisms